csutedja/Dell-T3610-OpenCore-Build/README.md

+##### iServices (FaceTime/iMessage)
+After following the guides linked in the Post-Install section, if you got everything to work all features like Facetime calling from iPhone, iMessage/SMS will work.
+However, if you are like me and your machine is unable to connect, call Apple's iMessage support number and explain to them that you have an iMac Pro that can't connect to iMessage.
+Most likely they will then allow your machine.
+I've heard that having purchase history on your Apple ID also helps.

 ##### Bluetoooth
 The T3610 does not ship with any kind of bluetooth.
-However, I use <a href="https://www.amazon.com/IOGEAR-Bluetooth-Multi-Language-Version-GBU521W6/dp/B007ZT2AXE?th=1" rel="nofollow noreferrer">this inexpensive USB bluetooth adapter</a> (not a refferal link) which works in macOS with no additional setup.
+However, I use <a href="https://www.amazon.com/IOGEAR-Bluetooth-Multi-Language-Version-GBU521W6/dp/B007ZT2AXE?th=1" rel="nofollow noreferrer">this inexpensive USB bluetooth adapter</a> which works in macOS with no additional setup.
 This adapter also works great in Windows and Linux.
 AirDrop/Handoff/AirPods switching between devices/whatever Apple feature work properly with this adapter.
 For less clutter you can put the adapter in the motherboard's internal USB2 port. (provided you mapped the port properly with USBToolBox)